atomheartother/atomheartother.github.io/_posts/2017-02-13-NullCrypto.md

     passp.clear()
 {% endhighlight %}

 As you can see, it's pretty basic, This challenge would be solved in a few seconds weren't it for the fact that the address takes a solid 1 second to update after I enter the passphrase!
-So I have to `sleep()` in between every request...
+So I have to `sleep()` in between each request...
 Fine, fine, I went for a lunch break while the script ran, the eggs in the challenge pic had made me hungry anyway.

 ![My script running]({{site.url}}/assets/NC17_2.png)
 <br>*This is what it looks like, the pass field gets filled up automatically every second, just as if I had typed it.*